The Most Common Genetic Disorders in Babies

 This genetic disorder occurs in 1 in every 700 live births in the US, making it one of the most common of the rare genetic syndromes.
-Down syndrome is well-known, and there are now several types of prenatal genetic screening and testing options for this chromosomal condition.
-This has made it even more well-known, especially amongst expectant parents.
+There are now several types of prenatal genetic screening and testing options for this chromosomal condition.
+This has increased awareness of this rare syndrome, especially amongst expectant parents.

 Common symptoms of Down syndrome include characteristic facial features – almond-shaped eyes, a flat face and nose.
 Other physical features of the syndrome can include low muscle tone (hypotonia), and congenital heart defects.
 Some individuals with Down syndrome may also have mild-moderate intellectual disability and developmental delay.